Programmer-RD-AI/Data-Structures-Algorithms/Algorithms/Sorting/README.md

 In an unstable sort algorithm, straw or spork may be interchanged, but in a stable one, they stay in the same relative positions

 [More Info](https://stackoverflow.com/questions/1517793/what-is-stability-in-sorting-algorithms-and-why-is-it-important)

+# Which Sort is Best?

+## Insertion Sort

+Few items only, or items are mostly sorted

+## Bubble Sort

+Extremly unlikely to be used in the real world

+## Selection Sort

+Same as bubble sort, and its wont be used ever, and it is used for teaching sorting

+## Merge Sort

+Really good due to divide and concur, Time complexity is always guaranteed to be O(n log(n)).
+Use if time complexity is the biggest concern.
+But for space complexity it isnt the best.

+## Quick Sort

+Better than quick sort..?
+Only one downside is the worst case of O(n^2).
+If we are worried about the worst case scenario then we would rather use merge sort